 Because email deliverability can be both tricky and hard, it is often easier to delegate this responsibility to a 3rd-party SMTP provider.
-This provider help you abstract the complexity of passing SPAM filters by doing a lot of the advanced configuration and validation for you.
+These providers help you abstract the complexity of passing SPAM filters by doing a lot of the advanced configuration and validation for you.

 At this stage, we assume that you have already installed Appwrite.
 Else, you can follow our Self Hosting Guide for the installation.
 Appwrite offers multiple environment variables to customize your server setup to your needs.
-To make Appwrite use your own SMTP server instead of the default build-in SMTP server, you need to set the following environment variables in the hidden .env file that comes with your Appwrite installation.
+To configure Appwrite to use your own SMTP server, you need to set the following environment variables in the hidden .env file that comes with your Appwrite installation.

 _APP_SMTP_PORT - SMTP server TCP port.
-Default value is: ‘25’
+Empty by default.

 _APP_SMTP_USERNAME - SMTP server user name.
 Empty by default.

 _APP_SMTP_PASSWORD - SMTP server user password.
 Empty by default.

 _APP_SYSTEM_EMAIL_ADDRESS - Configured sender email address, "email@example.com" by default.
 This is the email address seen by recipients.

 Here's a sample configuration if you're using SendGrid as your SMTP provider.

 Once you've updated your .env file, you need to restart your Appwrite instance.
 Navigate to the directory containing the